ChunWarayut/binance-trading-bot-platform/strategy_examples.md

 This document provides detailed examples of how each of the 16 trading strategies works in practice.

+**Timeframe**: All strategies operate on 3-minute candlesticks for high-frequency trading and quick signal generation.

 ## Conservative Strategies (3x Weight)

 ### 1. MACD + Trend Signal